-Frank Sinatra is an icon of American musical cool.
-His official career was singing: he began as a rail-thin crooner during World War II, and matured into the most respected pop singer of his generation.
-He also took up acting, winning an Academy Award for his performance in From Here To Eternity (1953, with Burt Lancaster).
-Along the way Sinatra developed a reputation as a well-dressed, fast-living, fist-fighting swinger, with a top-dog swagger that earned him the nickname "The Chairman of the Board."
+Name at birth: Francis Albert SinatraFrank Sinatra was the 20th century's greatest icon of American musical cool.
+Frank Sinatra's official career was singing: he began as a rail-thin crooner during World War II, and matured into the most respected pop singer of his generation.
+He remains beloved as a stylish, heartfelt singer of old-school standards like Come Fly With Me, New York, New York, All the Way, Strangers in the Night and One For My Baby (And One More For the Road).
+He also took up acting, winning an Academy Award for his performance in From Here To Eternity (1953, with Burt Lancaster) and then appearing in jokey action comedies like Ocean's Eleven (1960), tough-guy dramas like Tony Rome (1967), and musicals like High Society (1956, with fellow crooner Bing Crosby and Grace Kelly).
+Along the way Sinatra developed a reputation as a well-dressed, fast-living, gambling, drinking, fist-fighting swinger, with a top-dog swagger that earned him the nickname "The Chairman of the Board."
 He was the acknowledged leader of the Hollywood 'Rat Pack' of the early 1960s, which included Dean Martin, Sammy Davis Jr. and others.
-Musically he was beloved as a stylish, heartfelt singer of old-school standards like Come Fly With Me, New York, New York, All the Way, Strangers in the Night and One For My Baby (And One More For the Road).
-He ranks with Bing Crosby, Elvis Presley and The Beatles as among the most influential pop musicians of the 20th century.
+Sinatra ranks with Crosby, Elvis Presley and The Beatles among the most influential pop musicians of the 20th century.

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.